StefanNikolikj/Dungeons-and-Dragons-DM-Helper/README.md

 - Display Combatant section: this section has all of the statistics and actions for the individual selected character, which can be operated from if the selected character is taking his turn in combat.
 - Name: This displays the name of the character.
 - Proficiency Bonus: This displays the character's proficiency bonus, which is an already added bonus to some of the actions the character can take.
 - Passive Perception: This displays the character's passive perception, which can determine if the character can see another character that is using stealth (according to their stealth roll).
-The passive perception is calculated automatically as 10 + perception modifier.
+The passive perception is calculated automatically as 10 + perception modifier (a.k.a the wisdom modifier)
 - Total HP: This displays the maximum amount of hit points a character can have.
 A character cannot be healed above his maximum hp however there are actions which allow character to gain temporary hp.
 Whenever a character with temporary hp takes damage the amount is first subtracted from his temporary hp.
 - AC: This displays the Armor Class of the character.
 Whenever somebody chose this character as a target of an attack, the attack roll must be greater than the target's hp.
 - Current HP: This displays the current hit points of the character both as a number and in the health bar bellow the number.
 Whenever a non-player character reaches 0 hp they die instantly.